alfizari/PS4-Cheats-Maker/README.md

 ## ⚠️ Important Note

-Clicking **Update Scripts** will replace any existing scripts you have with those downloaded from GitHub.
+Clicking **Update Scripts** will replace any existing scripts you have with those downloaded from GitHub if they already exist, it will also create a backup.
 👉 Please **make a backup** before updating.

 ---